Kit203/discord-bot/README.md

 Not deployed

 # Citations/Credits
-[freeCodeCamp.org](https://www.youtube.com/watch?v=SPTfmiYiuok): To help put the skeleton code in place in Python
+1) [freeCodeCamp.org on YT](https://www.youtube.com/watch?v=SPTfmiYiuok): To help put the skeleton code in place in Python
-[Shadow]: Reviewed my code for errors
+2) [Shadow]: Reviewed my code for errors